kskvarci/ServiceBusOverviewDemo/README.md

 - [**Message deferral**](https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-deferral)
 	- Allows a client to defer processing of a message that it is willing to process.
-	- Message stays safely in the messaging store but cannot be read unless explicitly retrieved by sequence number.
+	- Message stays safely in the messaging store but cannot be read unless explicitly retrieved (presumably by the original receiver) by sequence number.

 - [**Batching** ](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-performance-improvements?tabs=net-standard-sdk#client-side-batching)
 	- Delay sending of a message to a queue or topic until a threshold is hit (time based).
 After which all messages in the windows are sent as a single batch.